-- Truncate Table(s) Select this option if you want to delete all existing records from the tables and restore the records present in the backup saveset.
-After restoration, the table will only contain records that were present at the time of backup.
-Be aware of the following: - · The database must exist. - For existing tables, the "create table" command during psql execution will fail.
-If the Stop on Error option is selected, the restore stops immediately on encountering this error.
-Select the Continue with Warnings option if the selected tables are present to ignore these errors and continue with table truncation and data restoration. - No errors will be encountered for tables that do not exist. - 3 If you are restoring a Plain-Text SQL Script File backup, select the applicable options in the Restore Options section: - Stop on Error Select this option if you want the restore to stop immediately when an error occurs.
-The changes made prior to the error are not rolled back, which leaves the database in an inconsistent state. - Note that the entire restore job will not be aborted; only the restoration of the current database will stop.
-Restoration of other databases included in the job will continue normally. - If the Disable Triggers option was enabled for backup and the restoration of the database stops in between, the plug-in will not enable triggers defined for the last table that caused the failure. - Restore as Single Transaction Select this option if all commands in the database backup must complete successfully; otherwise, no changes are applied.
-The changes made are rolled back if an error occurs. - Note that the commit or roll-back action applies to a specific database and not the entire restore job.
+- 3 If you are restoring a Plain-Text SQL Script File backup, select the applicable options in the Restore Options section: - Stop on Error: Select this option if you want the restore to stop immediately when an error occurs.
+Changes made before the error are not rolled back, which leaves the database in an inconsistent state.

+The entire restore job is not canceled; only the restoration of the current database stops.
+Restoration of other databases included in the job continues normally.

+If the Disable Triggers option was enabled for backup and the restoration of the database stops in between, the plug-in does not enable triggers defined for the last table that caused the failure.

+Restore as Single Transaction: Select this option if all commands in the database backup must complete successfully; otherwise, no changes are applied.
+The changes made are rolled back if an error occurs.

+The commit or roll-back action applies to a specific database and not the entire restore job.
 The databases for which restoration has completed successfully are not affected.
-Similarly, this will not affect restoration of remaining databases in the job. - Continue Restore with Warnings Select this option if you want the plug-in to ignore the errors and continue with the restore.
+Similarly, this process does not affect restoration of remaining databases in the job.

+Continue Restore with Warnings: Select this option if you want the plug-in to ignore the errors and continue with the restore.
 The errors encountered during job execution are recorded as warning messages in the NetVault Backup logs and the job status is reported as "Completed with Warnings."

-You can use this option to restore non-existing or non-duplicate records into existing tables without truncating the existing records.
+You can use this option to restore nonexistent or nonduplicate records into existing tables without truncating the existing records.

-IMPORTANT: If you select this option, review the logs after the job is complete to confirm that they only contain warnings pertaining to the following:
+i IMPORTANT: If you select this option, review the logs after the job is complete to confirm that they only contain warnings pertaining to the following:

-Primary or Unique Key ConstraintsDatabase Object (like table, language, user, role, and others) Already Exists
+Primary or Unique Key Constraints Database Object (like table, language, user, role, and others) Already Exists

 You can ignore these errors.
-However, if any other type of error message is noted, you must take the necessary corrective action, such as restoring the database again by selecting Drop and Recreate Database or Truncate Table(s).
+However, if any other type of error message is noted, take corrective action, such as restoring the database again by selecting Drop and Recreate Database or Truncate Table(s).

-- 4 If you are restoring a TAR Archive File or Custom Archive File backup, select the applicable options: - Stop on Error Select this option if you want the restore to stop immediately when an error occurs.
-The changes made prior to the error are not rolled back, which leaves the database in an inconsistent state.
+- 4 If you are restoring a TAR Archive File or Custom Archive File backup, select the applicable options: - Stop on Error: Select this option if you want the restore to stop immediately when an error occurs.
+Changes made before the error are not rolled back, which leaves the database in an inconsistent state.

-Note that the entire restore job will not be aborted; only the restoration of the current database will stop.
-Restoration of other databases included in the job will continue normally.
+The entire restore job is not canceled; only the restoration of the current database stops.
+Restoration of other databases included in the job continues normally.

-IMPORTANT: If this option is not selected, the plug-in ignores the errors and continues the job.
+i IMPORTANT: If this option is not selected, the plug-in ignores the errors and continues the job.
 The errors encountered during job execution are recorded as warning messages in the NetVault Backup logs and the job status is reported as "Completed with Warnings."
 Review the logs after the job is complete to confirm that they only contain warnings pertaining to the following:

-Primary or Unique Key ConstraintsDatabase Object (like table, language, user, role, and others) Already Exists
+Primary or Unique Key Constraints Database Object (like table, language, user, role, and others) Already Exists

 You can ignore these errors.
-However, if any other type of error message is noted, you must take the necessary corrective action, such as restoring the database again by selecting Drop and Recreate Database or Do Not Restore Data for Failed Create Table Commands.
+However, if any other type of error message is noted, take corrective action, such as restoring the database again by selecting Drop and Recreate Database or Do Not Restore Data for Failed Create Table Commands.

-• Drop and Recreate Database - Select this option if you want to drop an existing database before restoring it from the backup.
-The database will be created using the template specified in the Configure dialog (Template Database Used during CREATE Database option).
+Drop and Recreate Database: Select this option if you want to drop an existing database before restoring it from the backup.
+The database is created using the template specified in the Configure dialog box, Template Database Used during CREATE Database option.